 Buildings that consist of residential units only would not typically be eligible under the program.
-The only exception would be if the building also includes commercial spaces as defined by NJ Building Occupancy Class M, A-2, or B and the proposed emissions reducing/energy efficiency improvements are targeting a whole building improvement that affects both the commercial and residential spaces.
+The only exception would be if the building also includes commercial, industrial, or institutional spaces as defined by NJ Building Occupancy Class M, A-2, or B OR Property Class 4A, 4B, 15A, 15B, 15C, 15D, 15E, or 15F and the proposed emissions reducing/energy efficiency improvements are targeting a whole building improvement that affects both the commercial, industrial, or institutional and residential spaces.